Lath and plaster: Historical transition

-Lath and plaster methods have mostly been replaced with modern drywall or plasterboard, which is inferior, but is faster and less expensive to install.
-Drywall possesses poor sound dampening qualities and can be easily damaged by moisture.
+Lath and plaster methods have mostly been replaced with modern drywall or plasterboard, which is faster and less expensive to install.
+Drywall possesses poor sound damping qualities and can be easily damaged by moisture.
 Traditional lime based plasters are resistant to moisture and provide excellent sound isolation.

 Advantages

 One continued advantage of using traditional lath is for ornamental or unusual shapes.
 For instance, building a rounded wall would be difficult if drywall were used exclusively, as drywall is not flexible enough to allow tight radii.
 Wire mesh, often used for exterior stucco, is also found in combination or replacement of lath and plaster which serves similar purpose.

 Traditional lath and plaster (including rock and metal lath varieties) has superior sound-proofing qualities when used with lime or gypsum plaster, which is denser than modern drywall.

 In many historic buildings lath and plaster ceilings play a major role for the prevention of fire spread.
 They are critical to the protection of horizontal elements such as timber joisted floors, including the flooring on top, which in terms of fire performance is often in a poor condition due to the presence of gaps.